ddev/ddev/docs/content/users/basics/troubleshooting.md

 1. Reconfigure your router to allow DNS Rebinding.
 Many Fritzbox routers have added default DNS Rebinding disallowal, and they can be reconfigured to allow it, see [issue](https://github.com/drud/ddev/issues/2409#issuecomment-686718237).
 If you have the local dnsmasq DNS server it may also be configured to disallow DNS rebinding, but it's a simple change to a configuration directive to allow it.
 2. Most computers can use most relaxed DNS resolution if they are not on corporate intranets that have non-internet DNS.
 So for example, the computer can be set to use 8.8.8.8 (Google) or 1.1.1.1 (Cloudflare) for DNS name resolution.
 3. If you have control of the router, you can usually change its DHCP settings to choose a DNS server to a public, relaxed DNS server as in #2.
-4. You can live with ddev trying to edit the /etc/hosts file, which it only has to do when a new name is added to a project.
+4. You can live with DDEV trying to edit the /etc/hosts file, which it only has to do when a new name is added to a project.

 ## Windows Hosts File limited to 10 hosts per IP address line

 On Windows only, there is a limit to the number of hosts that can be placed in one line.
-But since all ddev hosts are typically on the same IP address (typically 127.0.0.1, localhost), they can really add up.
+But since all DDEV hosts are typically on the same IP address (typically 127.0.0.1, localhost), they can really add up.
 As soon as you have more than 10 entries there, your browser won't be able to resolve the addresses beyond the 10th entry.

 There are two workarounds for this problem: